Microsoft SQL Server - OpenTelemetry Collector

 This app has been tested with following SQL Server versions:

 The diagram below illustrates the components of the SQL Server collection for each database server.
 OpenTelemetry collector runs on the same host as SQL Server, and uses the SQL Server receiver to obtain SQL Server metrics.
-This receiver grabs metrics about a Microsoft SQL Server instance using the Windows Performance Counters.
-Because of this, it is a Windows only receiver.
-Thus metrics for SQL Server can be collected only if its in a windows machine.
-SQL Server logs are sent to Sumo Logic through OpenTelemetry filelog receiver.
+This receiver grabs metrics about a Microsoft SQL Server instance using the Windows Performance Counters (Windows only) and by connecting to SQL Server using the credentials (Windows and Linux both) SQL Server logs are sent to Sumo Logic through OpenTelemetry filelog receiver.

 This app includes built-in monitors.
 For details on creating custom monitors, refer to Create monitors for Microsoft SQL Server app.